terraformed/terraform-docker/README.md

 # Docker via Terraform on AWS
  This project will leverage AWS to quickly land a debian ec2 instance with docker installed.
-A security group with ports 22, 80, 443 are created on terraform apply as well.
-This instance should be free if done with AWS free tier.
+A security group with ports 22, 80, and 443 allowed inbound are created on terraform apply as well.
+This instance should be free for 12 months if done with AWS free tier.

 ### Prerequisites
 Install Terraform and Git.
 I suggest using chocolatey for Windows or homebrew for Mac.